shireefkhatab/elyte-clone/README.md

 Jazakallahu khayra.

 # To brother Abu Abdullah:
- Please email me you comments and suggesions to be added here.
+ Please email me you comments and suggesions to be added.
  Jazakallahu khayra.